 Most recent performance

 There are currently no scheduled performances of Scènes de ballet.
-It was last on stage 18 October—12 November 2014 as part of the Autumn 2014/15 season.
+It was last on stage 18 October—12 November 2014.

 Drawing on the choreographic language of Marius Petipa, Ashton creates a classical grand pas de deux, with ensemble dances, variations for the two principals and a final, ecstatic apotheosis.